Site icon Sancerres at Sunset

 National Mall the Wharf

 This upscale hotel sits in L’Enfant Plaza, midway between the National Mall and the Wharf, a vibrant waterfront strip teeming with lots of restaurants and shops.
 The building formerly housed the Loews L’Enfant Plaza Hotel (where my parents used to stay when they came to visit me in college).
-The closest Metro station is L’Enfant Plaza on the Yellow, Blue, Orange, Green, and Silver lines.
 It is a five- to ten-minute walk to the National Museum of Natural History.
 It is also steps away from the International Spy Museum.

 What to Know before You Go